MattThommes/amplify-react-app/README.dev.md

     15. You should see a new amplify directory appear in your project files.
     16. Visit the [AWS Amplify console](https://us-east-1.console.aws.amazon.com/amplify/home?region=us-east-1#/) to verify the app was created:
         * ![Amplify new app created](readme_images/amplify_new_app_created.png)
-8. If you haven’t already, commit and push any changes.
-Initial changes should look similar to:
-    * `modified:   .gitignore`
-    * `modified:   README.md`
-    * `modified:   package-lock.json`
-    * `modified:   package.json`
-    * `modified:   public/index.html`
-    * `modified:   public/manifest.json`
-    * Don’t forget newly generated files:
-        1. `git add amplify` (not fully sure if this is needed since it can be auto-generated again when pulling an app down, but better safe than sorry)
-    * Using `git add *` is faster.
-    * `git commit -m "After running amplify init"`
-9. To aid Amplify with creating a staging environment, create a `staging` branch (from `master` branch) locally then push:
-    1. `git checkout -b staging`
-    2. `git push origin staging`

 ## Amplify console setup